jimasp/behave-vsc/README.md

   - "Go to Step Definition" from inside a feature file (default Alt+F12).
   - "Find All Step References" from inside a step file (default Alt+F12).
   - Quick navigate in the Step References Window (default F4 + Shift F4).
-- Smart feature step auto-completion, for example typing `And` after a `Given` step will only show `@given` or `@step` step suggestions.
-Also some snippets are thrown in.
+- Smart feature step auto-completion, e.g. typing `And` after a `Given` step will only show `@given` or `@step` step suggestions.
+(Also some snippets are thrown in.)
 - Feature file formatting (default Ctrl+K,Ctrl+F).
-- Automatic Gherkin syntax highlighting (including smart parameter highlighting).
+- Automatic Gherkin syntax highlighting (colourisation), including parameter recognition.
 - This extension supports multi-root workspaces, so you can run features from more than one project in a single instance of vscode.
 (Each project folder must have its own distinct features/steps folders.)

 ![Behave VSC demo gif](https://github.com/jimasp/behave-vsc/raw/main/images/behave-vsc.gif)